modelop/hadrian/aurelius/README.md

   # build a model
   lm_model <- lm(mpg ~ hp, data = mtcars)

-  # convert the lm object to a list-of-lists PFA representation
+  # convert the lm object to a list of lists PFA representation
   lm_model_as_pfa <- pfa(lm_model)

   # save as plain-text JSON